How to host a hybrid event

 3 simple rules to help event organisers maximize the impact of hybrid events

 Just like hybrid work and meetings, hybrid events have exploded in popularity.
-They're a great way to gather large audiences while reducing epidemiological risks and keeping a core element of what makes events engaging – in-person participation.
+They're a great way to gather large audiences while keeping a core element of what makes events engaging– in-person participation.

 Hybrid events open the doors to attendees that might otherwise be unable to join due to time, cost, or other considerations – people can connect from the comfort of their own homes or offices, thus increasing reach and making every event an inclusive and potentially international one.